Huawei Pura: P30 lite, P30 lite New Edition, P30, P30 Pro and P30 Pro New Edition

 The P30 and P30 Pro were unveiled in Paris during a media event on 26 March 2019 which features a main RYYB subpixel array (replacing green pixels for yellow) that is very sensitive to light making it able to shoot photos in very low lighting conditions.
-The P30 Pro also has a telephoto camera that utilises a triangular prism (using periscope technology with lenses and a camera sensor 90° offset near the centre of the phone) reflecting light giving it the ability to have 5x optical, 10x hybrid and 50x digital zoom.
+The P30 Pro has a quad-camera Leica setup which also features a telephoto camera that utilises a triangular prism (using periscope technology with lenses and a camera sensor 90° offset near the centre of the phone) reflecting light giving it the ability to have 5× optical, 10× hybrid and 50× digital zoom.

 P40 lite, P40 lite 5G, P40 lite E, P40, P40 Pro and P40 Pro+

 The P40, P40 Pro and P40 Pro+ were unveiled in Paris on 26 March 2020.
 Some P40 models have a new 50 MP "Ultra Vision" wide sensor with Leica optics.
 The P40 Pro and P40 Pro+ are the first P series phones to feature a 90 Hz display and infrared face unlock.
 The software is also improved with a new Golden Snap feature that takes a burst of HDR+ photos and automatically picks the best shots.
-The P40 Pro+ has two telephoto lenses at 3x and 10x optical zoom, the latter of which is a periscope lens.
+The P40 Pro+ has two telephoto lenses at 3× and 10× optical zoom, the latter of which is a periscope lens.
 These models do not have Google Mobile Services installed.